 The Fire Fund budget continues using .75 mills and uses the same assessment as does the General Fund.
-The budget covers Hilltown Fire Company's Insurance and fire hydrant rentals and retains \$4,000 for the beginning of 2023.
+The budget covers Hilltown Fire Company's Insurance and fire hydrant rentals and retains \$4,000 for the beginning of 2024.
 The remainder of the funds are distributed to the seven fire companies using the 50% area and 50% assessment formula.
+It should be noted that Telford Fire Company has not received any of the Fire Funds in 2023 because all of their entitlement was consumed by Telford Borough Authority to cover their Worker's Compensation costs relative to coverage within Hilltown Township.